-You must see your DSO prior to traveling; your DSO needs to be able to verify your SEVIS record is accurate and up-to-date.
-In order to re-enter the U.S.

-after a temporary absence of 5 months or less, a student must have the following documents:
+You must see your DSO prior to traveling; your DSO needs to be able to verify your SEVIS record is accurate and up to date.
+To re-enter the U.S. after a temporary absence of 5 months or less, a student must have the following documents:

 - 1. A passport that will be valid for at least 6 months into the future on the day you return from your trip abroad (except Canadians returning from Canada). - 2.
 Unexpired F-1 entry visa in your passport, valid for further entries.
 Check your visa expiration date, and the number of entries allowed on your visa.
-An "M" under entries means "multiple", i.e. there is no limit to the number of entries during the period of its validity.
-If your visa is expired or the entries allowed have already been used, you will need to apply for a new entry visa abroad-it cannot be renewed in the U.S. exception An to the requirement for an unexpired visa exists for travel to Canada, Mexico or the Caribbean as described below under "Special Considerations".
-If your visa is expired or the number of allowable entries has already been used, refer to "Obtaining a New Entry Visa" below. - 3.
-A valid, unexpired, and recertified I-20 A recertification signature for travel signifies to an immigration inspector that you are maintaining your status.
+An "M" under entries means "multiple," i.e., there is no limit to the number of entries during the period of its validity.
+If your visa is expired or the entries allowed have already been used, you will need to apply for a new entry visa abroad-it cannot be renewed in the U.S. If your visa has expired or the number of allowable entries has already been used, refer to "Obtaining a New Entry Visa" below.

+- 3. A valid, unexpired, and recertified I-20.
+A recertification signature for travel signifies to an immigration inspector that you are maintaining your status.
 Only your DSO is authorized by the DHS to sign these documents.
 The signature is valid for a year.
 We strongly recommend you have your I-20 recertified (signed) every 6 months or each time you travel.
-You must request recertification of your I-20 from your DSO at least 14 business days before you plan to leave.

-4. Travel with current financial documentation.
+You must request recertification of your I-20 from your DSO at least fourteen business days before you plan to leave. - 4.
+Travel with current financial documentation.
 An immigration inspector may want to verify your ability to fund your stay.